ntader/MasterEquationSheet/README.md

 ### **Current Version: 1.2.1** (Released 1/31/24)

 This sheet contains equations used in engineering undergraduate classes from freshman through sophomore year.
 Subjects include but are not limited to mathematics, physics, and general engineering.
-A list of scientific constants and conversions are given at the end as well, in addition to notes on each equation/principle as necessary.
+A list of scientific constants and prefixes are given at the end as well, in addition to notes on each equation/principle as necessary.
 Note that this sheet is not an exhaustive list, it is simply meant as an extra resource.

 ## Equation Sheet